 Q: What is a "commercial truck"?

 A: A commercial truck is a vehicle used in the course of business and/or for the transport of commercial goods.
-Examples are 18-wheelers, tractor trailers, tanker trucks, dump trucks, delivery vehicles, semi trucks and other large freight trucks.
+Examples are 18-wheelers, tractor trailers, tanker trucks, dump trucks, delivery vehicles, box trucks, semi trucks and other large freight trucks.